Website Migration Process

-The production schedule includes the following information: college/division name; college/division content manager's name; college/division liaison's name; migration process start date; and anticipated site launch.
+The production schedule includes the following information: college/division name; college/division content manager's name; college/division liaison's name; migration process start date; anticipated site launch; and actual launch date.

 Individuals who have questions about their unit's website migration are instructed to contact the content manager for their unit's website.

 The first step in the content migration process is to review the Website Migration Checklist, and then to read the CMS User Guide, which now contains the technical manual.
 If you know what section within the technical manual you need to refer to, then you can view our list of "cheat sheets" for quick access.